-However, it suffice to teach your Boxer to obey simple commands of raising a paw in a handshake, giving a hand lick for a kiss or doing a roll over to show his submission to you.
+However, it suffices to teach your Boxer to obey simple commands of raising a paw in a handshake, giving a hand lick for a kiss, or doing a rollover to show his submission to you.
 Most Boxers love performing these simple tricks (obedience commands) for you.

 There is no need for extreme measures to prove you are the boss.
 Obedience training should be fun and rewarding for you and your Boxer.

-* Very active young Boxers have short attention span.
+Very active young Boxers have a short attention span.

 It is best to have many short 5 to 10-minute lessons than a single, long 30-minute lesson.
 Keep the training session short and sweet.
-Lengthy session easily becomes dull, boring and tedious for both you and the Boxer.
+A lengthy session easily becomes dull, boring, and tedious for both you and the Boxer.

 Gradually move the training to places with more and more distractions so he will learn to obey your commands despite the distractions.

 Be kind but be firm while training and never give in to what they want.
-It seems cruel but in the long run you will have a much better relationship with you boxer.
+It seems cruel, but in the long run, you will have a much better relationship with your boxer.

 Have a big play by running and throwing his favorite toys.
-If you give them a lot of playtime with yourself they’d listen to you more.
+If you give them a lot of playtime with yourself, they will listen to you more.

-Have him wait till people enter and come up the stairs then he gets a treat.
-This particular owner noticed that even when the gate is left open the Boxers don’t usually go by unless they see a squirrel or cat!
+Have him wait till people enter and come up the stairs, and then he gets a treat.
+This particular owner noticed that even when the gate is left open, the Boxers don’t usually go by unless they see a squirrel or cat!